ScriptTactics/FreeTAKServer-RaspberyPi-Install/README.md

 # Wireguard VPN

-To an extra layer of security to your server you can add a Wireguard VPN to allow encrypted tunnel access.
+To add an extra layer of security to your server you can add a Wireguard VPN to allow encrypted tunnel access.

 This guide will use PiVPN for it's ease of use and ability to quickly add clients.